Mann's triple-double leads Thunder past Grizzlies in finale

 Both teams were locked into their seeds in the Western Conference before the tip — Memphis at No. 2 and Oklahoma City at No. 10 — so key players for both teams sat out.
 Memphis’ Ja Morant, Desmond Bane, Jaren Jackson Jr. and Dillon Brooks and Oklahoma City’s Shai Gilgeous-Alexander, Jalen Williams, Josh Giddey and Lu Dort were among those who did not play.

+Mann and the other reserves who got extended minutes understood their roles.

+“We stepped up when they called us to just give our guys a rest going into the postseason,” he said.
+“So, you know, we went out there, played hard and had fun playing together.”

-Thunder fans were in a celebratory mood at the Paycom Center with the Thunder preparing for the Play-In game on Wednesday — the first postseason action for the franchise since 2020.
+Thunder fans were fired up at the Paycom Center with the Thunder preparing for the Play-In game on Wednesday — the first postseason action for the franchise since 2020.
 Thunder players signed autographs before the game.
 The seats were mostly full, even though the fans knew ahead of time that the game wouldn’t affect the standings.

+The Thunder dominated the second half, shooting 56.5% and outscoring the Grizzlies 68-51.

+“Offensively they moved the ball and made all the right plays and allowed the defense to dictate what we got,” Thunder coach Mark Daigneault said.
+“And I thought we got great shots as a result.”

 TIP-INS